Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I'm right handed and while using rubber gloves, I wear out the right hand glove before the left one.
 When I have two perfectly good left hand gloves, I turn one inside out and instantly I have a right hand glove to go with my other left hand glove.
 A little bath powder sprinkled inside the glove makes it comfortable and easy to get on and off.
 Works for me.

 Go to Sally's Beauty Supply and buy yourself a box of beauticians' rubber gloves.
-Put them on before mixing meatloaf ingredients and other foods that are best mixed by hand, and save yourself from very messy hands and food under your fingernails.
+Put them on before mixing meatloaf ingredients and other foods that are best mixed by hand.

 To take the hot turkey from the pan, use a new pair of rubber gloves.
-For the amount of time you will be holding the turkey, the heat does not go through and you have a tight hold on the turkey so you won't drop it or it won't fall apart (like mine does) before it gets to the cutting board.
-Keep on smiling!
+For the amount of time you will be holding the turkey, the heat does not go through and you have a tight hold on the turkey so you won't drop it or it won't fall apart before it gets to the cutting board.